kyma-project/busola/docs/extensibility/display-section.md

 #### Widget-specific parameters

 - **collapsible** - an optional array of extra widgets to display as an extra collapsible section.
 Uses the same format as the **children** parameter.
+- **collapsibleTitle** - an optional prop for **collapsible**, where could be define title for collapsible sections as string or jsonata function.
 - **disablePadding** - an optional boolean which disables the padding inside the panel body.
 - **showHeader** - an optional boolean which disables displaying head row.
 - **showSearchField** - an optional boolean which disables displaying search input.